Scope of Services

 Given the high demand for services experienced here and at university counseling centers across the nation, we use our best clinical judgment to determine which students are best matched with services within our office and which students would be better served by other resources on campus or in the community.
 Community referrals are appropriate when long-term care is needed or when the nature of the needed services goes beyond the scope of what CAPS can offer.
 We are dedicated to providing assistance as needed to help students secure referral options outside of CAPS when that is indicated.
 For additional information, check out our referral page.

-At the Law Center, full-time and part-time JD, LLM, and SJD students are eligible for all services.
+At the Law Center, full- and part-time J.D. and graduate program students are eligible for all services.
 Faculty and staff are eligible for consultations and referral services.
-Individuals who are unaffiliated with the university, can contact CAPS for general information about treatment, psychological issues, and community resources.
+Individuals who are unaffiliated with the university can contact CAPS for general information about treatment, psychological issues, and community resources.

 With few exceptions, the law requires that to do teletherapy, a provider must be licensed in the state where they practice as well as the state where the client is located.
 This also applies to international teletherapy.
 As a result, CAPS clinicians may not be able to provide teletherapy services to students residing outside the DC area.
 In those cases, we will work with any student to connect them to resources near them.

-For additional information, including scope of services, medical leaves of absence, and consultations please refer to the main campus website.
+For additional information, including scope of services, medical leaves of absence, CAPS and Student Health’s Policies regarding Psycho-Stimulant/ADHD medication, and consultations please refer to the main campus website.